-The University submitted 2409 members of Oxford’s academic staff, researching in 31 academic areas.
+The University submitted 2,409.27 full-time equivalent staff, researching in 31 academic areas.
 The assessment panels rated 48 per cent of the University’s research in the top 4* category while 39 per cent more was rated 3*.

-The University also ranked first in 12 subjects for their volume of world-leading research.
-Eight other subjects were ranked first on other measures.
-The top-ranked subjects covered all four of the University’s academic divisions – medical sciences, mathematical, physical and life sciences, social sciences and the humanities.
+The University also had the largest volume of world-leading research in 12 subject submissions.
+These subjects covered all four of the University’s academic divisions – medical sciences, mathematical, physical and life sciences, social sciences and the humanities.

 The University performed strongly in the new impact category of the REF exercise.
 The assessment panels scored 92 per cent of Oxford’s impact at 3* and 4*.
 The rating puts the University among the forefront of the UK's multidisciplinary institutions and reflects the wide-ranging benefits of Oxford University research.